Registration & Course Questions:

 Professional & Continuing Education is open throughout the year.
 Admissions coordinators are available during the day or evening to assist students applying, transferring and registering for courses.

 To schedule an appointment in Dartmouth or Fall River please call 508-999-9202 or email email@example.com.

 Although we will make every effort to see walk-ins, new students are strongly urged to schedule an appointment in advance.
-Students wishing to transfer credits earned at other colleges or universities must bring at least an unofficial/student copy of transcript(s) for their advisor to review, and if possible, catalog descriptions of courses taken.
+Students wishing to transfer credits earned at other colleges or universities must bring at least an unofficial/student copy of their transcript(s) for their advisor to review, and, if possible, catalog descriptions of courses taken.